 - Newsletter content on chimney safety is regularly provided to realtors, insurance companies, fire departments and consumer protection agencies

-- CSIA’s Affiliated Trades Committee maintains relationships with these organizations: American Society of Home Inspectors, National Association of Certified Home Inspectors, National Association of Home Builders, Hearth Patio and Barbecue Association, Affordable Comfort (green builders), National Association of Oil Heating Service Managers, National Association of REALTORS, Indoor Air Quality Association
+- CSIA’s Affiliated Trades Committee maintains relationships with these organizations: American Society of Home Inspectors, International Association of Certified Home Inspectors, National Association of Home Builders, Hearth Patio and Barbecue Association, Affordable Comfort (green builders), National Association of Oil and Energy Service Professionals, National Association of REALTORS, Indoor Air Quality Association

 - CSIA has partnered with EPA on the Great American Woodstove Changeout and is working to take information about the program to CSIA Certified Chimney Sweeps in areas with Changeout programs